Alejandro-Fuste/final-project/README.md

 ## Description

 The purpose of this project is to create an invest-analyzer application.
-This application should have the ability to find financial statement, dividend, and options information of any publicly-traded company.
+This application has the ability to find financial statement, dividend, and options information of any publicly-traded company.
 With this information, a company can be given a grade based on their perfomance measurements/ratios.
 The will then be able to use this information to compare and contrast potential investments.
+The app uses <strong>Mongo</strong> database, <strong>Express.js</strong>, <strong>React.js</strong>, and <strong>Node.js</strong> <strong>(MERN)</strong>.
 You can see the deployed site by [clicking on this link!](https://zep-final-project.herokuapp.com/dashboard).

 ## User Story